robenkleene/development-references/visual-studio-code/visual-studio-code-find-replace.md

 ### Dialog

 1. Select the term to replace and `Find with Selection` (`⌘E`)
-2. Make a selection to replace in
+2. Optional: Make a selection to replace in
 3. Open find and replace with `⌥⌘F`
 4. Toggle on `Find in selection` with `⌥⌘L`
 5. Replace all with `⌘↩`